 Your subject matter experts

 Interview your internal “brains”.
 Consult the people who are in your organization, especially those that are close to the end customer and – in case of a channel model – also those that work with those different “chains” in your go-to-market approach.

 Obviously, subject matter experts in this case also include your good partners and any other contact you can work with (analyst relationships, consultants, subcontractors, whatever).

 Subject matter experts on the customer level are not just people who are close to the customers such as customer service reps, customer analysts, sales people, etc. They are also those that regularly get out and talk to real customers, something every exec should do.
-And, often forgotten, they also involve people who inform R&D and product marketing because – normally – no product or service is developed if there is no clear customer need it covers – or customer expectation it fulfils.
-Communicating the business rationale and detected customer needs is the job of both these departement, for instance to sales.
+And, often forgotten, they also involve people who inform R&D and product marketing because – normally – no product or service is developed if there is no clear customer need it covers – or customer expectation it fulfills.
+Communicating the business rationale and detected customer needs is the job of both these departments, for instance to sales.
 It’s one of many reasons we recommend to involve product marketing in a content marketing plan, for instance.

 Personas, your customers and the customers of their customers

 Customer journey mapping works with personas.
 But, again, this is a model.
 Personas remain important to work with but remember that, just as the funnel and the customer journey map as such, they are depictions.
 Also remember that nothing – including the customer experience – is linear.

 Furthermore, potential customers can interact with your business across each possible touchpoint, regardless of the stage they’re in.
 With digital and content becoming pervasive, this is even more the case.
 It’s not because you have a paper that is aimed at customers comparing or considering vendors/products/solution that they can’t be downloaded by people in the discovery or awareness stage, for instance.
 In fact, in an increasingly real-time economy where ever more personalization is possible, there are reasons to consider other options than persona models.